allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ---

 Switching from monolith to microservices requires very solid technical ecosystem.
 One of the most crucial subsystems is monitoring.
 But for monitoring to work, you need data to monitor.
-At Allegro we decided to use [Graphite](https://github.com/graphite-project) as metrics storage and build our monitoring ecosystem around tools that integrate with it.
+At Allegro, we decided to use [Graphite](https://github.com/graphite-project) as metrics storage and build our monitoring ecosystem around tools that integrate with it.